FirefoxMetzger/async-tamer/README.md

 ### The `AsyncScope`

 An `AsyncScope` manages a set of `@tamed` functions and controls their lifecycle.
-Without going into the weeds, you need to be aware of 3 keywords:
+It's a structured way to add async sections to your codebase.
+Long story short, you need to be aware of 3 keywords:

-1. Scheduling: Line of code that "unleashes" (starts) a `@tamed` function.
+1. Scheduling: Line of code that starts a `@tamed` function.
-2. Switching: Line of code that switches between sync and async execution.
+2. Switching: Line of code that switches to another execution context.
-3. Cleaning: Line of code that deals with async exceptions and errors.
+3. Cleaning: Line of code that deals with error handling.

-You handle the _scheduling_ by calling a `@tamed` function with `_async_scope=` set to a meaningful value; The `AsyncScope` will help with the _switching_ and _cleaning_.
-To that end it guarantees that **all functions assigned to a scope have finished when a scope exits**.
-To achieve this, it _switches_ to an async context at the end of the scope and stays there until all its functions complete.
-Here, complete does not mean succeed; functions may raise exceptions or get cancled.
-This is where the _cleaning_ part comes in which we cover in "Exception Management".
+You _schedule_ a `@tamed` function by calling it with `_async_scope=` set to a meaningful value.
+The `AsyncScope` helps with _switching_ and _cleaning_.
+To that end it guarantees that **all functions within the scope have finished when a scope exits**.
+To achieve this, it _switches_ between async contexts at the end of the scope until all its functions complete.
+Note here that complete does not mean succeed; functions may raise exceptions or get cancled.
+This is where the _cleaning_ part comes in which we cover later during "Exception Management".

-Additionally, you can nest scopes. `@tamed` functions assigned to an `outer_scope` execute independelty and alongside `@tamed` functions from an `inner_scope` whenever _switching_ to an async context occurs.
-However, since the `inner_scope` waits for all its functions to complete before _switching_ back to the synchronous context, the _scheduling_ of new functions below an `inner_scope` will wait, too.
+Additionally, you can nest scopes. `@tamed` functions assigned to an `outer_scope` execute independelty and alongside `@tamed` functions from an `inner_scope` and there can be arbitrary _switching_ between them.
+However, since the `inner_scope` waits for all its functions to complete before _switching_ back to the synchronous context, the _scheduling_ of new functions below after the `inner_scope` will wait for `inner_scope`'s completion.

 ```python
 import asyncio